croqaz/awesome-decentralized/README.md

 * [Meshenger](https://github.com/meshenger-app/meshenger-android): Voice/Video Android phone App that works on the local LAN and does not need Internet access/servers/accounts.
 * [Mobilizon](https://joinmobilizon.org/): A federated tool that helps you find, create and organise events.
 * [Neocities](https://neocities.org): Geocities-style websites, but decentralized.
+* [Netsukuku](https://github.com/Netsukuku/netsukuku): Netsukuku is an alternative to the internet; it will have all of the features of the internet, such as websites, instant messaging, file transfers, DNS, etc. It functions as a mesh network or a p2p net system that generates and sustains itself autonomously.
+It is designed to handle an unlimited number of nodes with minimal CPU and memory resources.
 * [NewNode](https://github.com/clostra/newnode): Decentralized Content Distribution Network (dCDN).
+* [NNTPChan](https://github.com/majestrate/nntpchan): NNTP based decentralized imageboard.
+* [Noms ☠️](https://github.com/attic-labs/noms): Versioned, forkable, syncable decentralized database, philosophically descendant from the Git version control system.
+Nobody is working on this right now.
 * [norcal](https://github.com/substack/norcal): P2P command-line calendar in Node.js.
 Can sync, link, embed, and edit offline.
-* [Noms ☠️](https://github.com/attic-labs/noms): Versioned, forkable, syncable decentralized database, philosophically descendant from the Git version control system.
-Nobody is working on this right now.
 * [Nostr](https://github.com/nostr-protocol/nostr) - A decentralized social network with a chance of working.
 A simple, open protocol that enables a truly censorship-resistant and global social network (https://nostr.com/)
 * [nuTorrent ☠️](https://github.com/LeeChSien/nuTorrent): A Pure Javascript BitTorrent Client.
 Built with Electron and React.
 * [OnionShare](https://onionshare.org): Open source tool that lets you securely and anonymously share a file of any size.